Expulsion from the United States Congress: Expulsions from Congress

 In the entire history of the United States Congress, 21 members have been expelled: 15 from the Senate and six from the House of Representatives.
-Of these 21 members, 17 were expelled for supporting the Confederate States in 1861 and 1862.
+Of these 21 members, 17 were expelled for supporting the Confederate States in 1861 and 1862; this was also the last time any Senator was expelled.
 One member's expulsion, Senator William K. Sebastian of Arkansas, was posthumously reversed.
 The U.S. Constitution requires that vacancies in the House of Representatives be filled with a special election.
 Censure has been a much more common form of disciplinary action in Congress over the years, as it requires a much lower threshold of votes to impose.